gabrielelanaro/chemview/docs/source/interactivity.rst

 Visualizing Trajectories/Frames
 -------------------------------

-chemview can display snapshots of systems evolving in time, using a video-player like interface.
+Chemview can display snapshots of systems evolving in time, using a video-player like interface.
 This functionality is provided by the TrajectoryViewer class.
-The TrajectoryViewer widget is a combination of a MolecularViewer widget and a set of controls that automatically update the frames.
+The TrajectoryViewer widget is a combination of a :class:`~chemview.MolecularViewer` widget and a set of controls that automatically update the frames.

 To start, we'll see expand of the previous example.
-To use the TrajectoryViewer, we need a list of coordinates (one for each frame), and the topology.
+To use the :class:`~chemview.TrajectoryViewer`, we need a list of coordinates (one for each frame), and the topology.
 We first create the initial frame *start_coordinates*, then we translate those coordinates by 0.1 units in the x axis for 30 times, once for each frame:

 .. code:: python